Using the Cloud to Match your Contract Management Growth

 An SMB such as DTM that’s anticipating a growth surge probably realizes that it needs to expand its contract management system as it grows, particularly if it’s still using paper-based contract management processes.
-But that realization doesn’t mean that the company is able — or willing — to incur the upfront capital expense of investing in the hardware and software necessary to have a state-of-the-art enterprise contract management system.
+But that realization doesn’t mean that the company is able — or willing — to incur the upfront capital expense of investing in the hardware and software necessary to have a state-of-the-art contract management system.

 And an SMB in DTM’s position may be understandably wary about committing capital expenditures before the growth actually occurs.
 After all, the best-laid plans can sometimes go awry.

 The answer for these SMBs lies in the cloud.
 The SaaS model is ideally suited to the contract management of growing enterprises because an enterprise only pays for what it uses.
 If business — and the resulting contracts — start rolling in, a SaaS contract management solution can easily keep pace with that growth.
 But if expansion doesn’t occur as rapidly as expected, the cost of the software will likewise not grow as fast.
 Inherently, cloud-based contract management gives an enterprise just what it needs — no more, no less.

 SaaS also means that the software is always the latest version — there’s no need for recurring upgrade costs.

 Staying on the Same Page as Customers